saliherdemk/osu-dataset-generator/README.md

 Use `extract_osz.py` to unzip them.

-Some beatmaps might not be extracted correctly.
-In that case you will see a warning message for that beatmapset.
-Extract manually and move files to the corresponding path.

 ```
 python Dataset/extract_osz.py --input_folder=/home/saliherdemk/songs --output_folder=/home/saliherdemk/extracted
 ```

-Now you have .osu file and corresponding audio file for every beatmap that you have.
+Now you have .osu file and corresponding audio file for every beatmap that you own.
 Use `generate_dataset.py` script to generate your dataset.

 ```